Cray-HPE/docs-sat/portal/developer-portal/introduction/SAT_Dependencies.md

 ## SAT Dependencies

-The SAT product stream has some dependencies on other product streams for some of its functionality.
+SAT has dependencies on other products for some of its functionality.
 The following table shows the dependencies that each `sat` subcommand has on other products in the HPE Cray EX (Shasta) software stack.
 It shows the products as well as the specific services or components of those products on which the given `sat` command depends.

 +-----------------+---------------------------------------------------------+
 | SAT Subcommand  | Product Dependencies                                    |